Skip to main content

 }

-const buffer = await file.toBuffer();
+const buffer = file.buffer;

 // Or save file

-const url = await file.saveToDisk(`uploads/${file.filename}`);
+const url = await file.saveToDisk("fs", `uploads/${md5}.${file.extname}`);

 return { url, size: file.size };